Operation Crusader: Tobruk corridor

 From 26 to 27 November, the 70th Infantry Division killed or captured the Italian defenders of several concrete pillboxes and reached Ed Duda.
-On 27 November, the 6th New Zealand Infantry Brigade attacked a battalion of the 9th Bersaglieri Regiment, dug in around the Prophet's Tomb and used their machine-guns to great effect.
+On 27 November, the 6th New Zealand Infantry Brigade attacked a battalion of the 9th Bersaglieri Regiment, dug in around the Prophet's Tomb using machine-guns to great effect.
 The 6th New Zealand Brigade managed to link up with the 32nd Tank Brigade at Ed Duda creating a small bridgehead.
 By 28 November, Bologna had regrouped largely in the Bu Amud and Belhamed areas and deployed along 8 mi of the Via Balbia to the Tobruk bypass.
 On the night of 27/28 November, Rommel wanted to cut the Tobruk corridor and to destroy the defenders.
 Crüwell first wanted to eliminate the 7th Armoured Division tanks to the south.
-The 15th Panzer Division spent most of 28 November engaged with the 4th and 22nd Armoured brigades and looking for supplies.
+The 15th Panzer Division spent most of 28 November engaged with the 4th Armoured Brigade and the 22nd Armoured Brigade and looking for supplies.
 Despite being outnumbered 2–1 in tanks and at times being immobile because of lack of fuel, the 15th Panzer Division pushed the British tanks southwards and then moved to the west.

 On 28 November, fighting continued around the Tobruk corridor.
 It had not been possible to consolidate the junction of the 70th Infantry Division and the 2nd New Zealand Division, which hampered co-ordination.
 When two Italian motorised battalions of Bersaglieri, with tanks, anti-tank guns and artillery, moved toward Sidi Rezegh, they overran a New Zealand field hospital and captured 1,000 patients and 700 medical staff.
-About 200 Germans, held captive in the enclosure on the grounds of the hospital were liberated.
+About 200 Germans, held captive in the enclosure on the grounds of the hospital, were liberated.

 At 6:00 p.m., the Australian 2/13th Battalion moved to reinforce Ed Duda, where several platoons suffered severe casualties from artillery-fire.
 On the night of 28 November, Rommel rejected Crüwell's plan for a direct advance towards Tobruk since frontal attacks during the siege had failed.
 He decided on a circling movement to attack Ed Duda from the south-west, move on to cut off British forces outside the Tobruk perimeter and to destroy them.
 Early on 29 November, the 15th Panzer Division set off west, south of Sidi Rezegh.
 The remnants of the 21st Panzer Division were supposed to be moving up on their right to form a pincer but were in disarray when Ravenstein was captured reconnoitring that morning.
 In the afternoon, to the east of Sidi Rezegh, at the Action at Point 175, elements of Ariete overran the 21st New Zealand Battalion.
 The New Zealanders thought that reinforcements from the 1st South African Brigade had arrived from the south-west and held their fire.